LegitCoconut/os_project_real_time_transcription/README.md

 - **Message Grouping**: Automatically groups messages sent within the same minute, improving readability and providing better context.
 - **Modern & Responsive UI**: Built with Next.js, React, and ShadCN UI components for a clean, intuitive, and mobile-friendly user experience.
 - **Dark Mode**: Features a sleek dark theme for comfortable viewing in low-light environments.

-## How It Works

-The system is split into two main components:

-1.  **The Backend (`backend_Server/final.py`)**: A Python script that runs on the user's local machine.
-It captures microphone audio, breaks it into chunks, transcribes each chunk using the Whisper AI model, and sends the resulting text to the frontend's API endpoint.
-2.  **The Frontend (Next.js App)**: A web application that receives the transcribed text.
-When a message is received, it's stored in a MongoDB database and simultaneously broadcast to all clients connected to the same room using Server-Sent Events (SSE).
-This allows for a live, real-time feed of the transcription.

 ## Tech Stack